TheMrMilchmann/nexus-actions/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg?style=flat-square&label=License)](https://github.com/TheMrMilchmann/setup-msvc-dev/blob/master/LICENSE)

 A set of [GitHub Actions](https://github.com/features/actions) to automate publishing to Maven Central.
-Specifically, each action provides access to a primitive operation for interacting with the [Nexus Staging Suite](https://help.sonatype.com/repomanager2/staging-releases/staging-overview).
+Each action provides access to a primitive operation for interacting with the [Nexus Staging Suite](https://help.sonatype.com/repomanager2/staging-releases/staging-overview).

 ## Actions

-Each action takes a `base_url` input that can be used to configure the Nexus instance.
+Each action takes a `base-url` input that can be used to configure the Nexus instance.
 By default, this points to the [repository manager for Maven Central](https://central.sonatype.org/) (`https://oss.sonatype.org/`).

-> **Note**: For projects provisioned since February 2021, the `base_url` may
+> **Note**: For projects provisioned since February 2021, the `base-url` may
 > have to be updated (e.g., to `https://s01.oss.sonatype.org`).
 Please refer to
 > [Sonatype's documentation](https://central.sonatype.org/publish/publish-guide/#releasing-to-central)
 > to find out which Nexus instance you should use for your project.